-The Rogers First Set Tour – Rising Stars provides Canadians (ages 7 to 10) with an opportunity to play competitive tennis in a fun environment.
-Each year, thousands of boys and girls across the country participate in hundreds of events.
-Rising Stars tournaments are the perfect opportunity for young tennis players to improve their skills, build confidence, and make new friends.
-The Rogers First Set Tour – Rising Stars is designed to provide a tournament format for kids whereby they take part in multiple meaningful matches in a short block of time, making it convenient for families.
+The Rogers First Set Tour – Rising Stars provides young Canadian tennis players (ages U9 and U10) with an opportunity to play competitive tennis in a fun environment.
+Rising Stars tournaments are the perfect opportunity for young tennis players to improve their skills and make new friends.
+The Rogers First Set Tour – Rising Stars is designed to provide a tournament format for kids whereby they take part in multiple meaningful matches.

 Getting Started